Experticket/experthubApiDocs/docs/en/activity/catalog.md

         - **`Sessions`**: *optional*, defines the relationship between sessions and content.
 Before continuing, it is essential to study the [sessions section](sessions.md).
             - **`SessionContentProfileId`**: for more information about this identifier, see the [sessions page](sessions.md).
             - **`SessionGroupProfileId`**: for more information about this identifier, see the [sessions page](sessions.md).
+            - **``HasSeating``**: indicates if the enclosure has seats, in which case it will be necessary to check the type of seat assignment at ticket level.
             - **`SessionsGroupSessionContents`**: defines the relationship between session groups and session contents.
 That is, all sessions in the session group will have the session content assigned. `SessionsGroupSessionContents` is exclusive with respect to `SessionSessionContents`.
                 - **`SessionsGroupId`**: session group identifier.
                 - **`SessionContentId`**: session content identifier.